matrix-ac/blog/_posts/2016-10-24-VPN-Service-discontinuted.md

 categories: server
 ---

-We have shut down our VPN service affect immediately.
+We have shut down our VPN service affective immediately.

 We will resume the service in the not so distant future, once two things happen: